panchomb/ie-exercise-3/modules/security/azure-security-center/README.md

 | [`storageAccountsPricingTier`](#parameter-storageaccountspricingtier) | string | The pricing tier value for StorageAccounts.
 Azure Security Center is provided in two pricing tiers: free and standard, with the standard tier available with a trial period.
 The standard tier offers advanced security capabilities, while the free tier offers basic security features. - Free or Standard. |
 | [`virtualMachinesPricingTier`](#parameter-virtualmachinespricingtier) | string | The pricing tier value for VMs.
 Azure Security Center is provided in two pricing tiers: free and standard, with the standard tier available with a trial period.
 The standard tier offers advanced security capabilities, while the free tier offers basic security features. - Free or Standard. |

-### Parameter: `scope`

-All the VMs in this scope will send their security data to the mentioned workspace unless overridden by a setting with more specific scope.

-- Required: Yes
-- Type: string

-### Parameter: `workspaceId`

-The full Azure ID of the workspace to save the data in.

-- Required: Yes
-- Type: string

 ### Parameter: `appServicesPricingTier`

 The pricing tier value for AppServices.
 Azure Security Center is provided in two pricing tiers: free and standard, with the standard tier available with a trial period.
 The standard tier offers advanced security capabilities, while the free tier offers basic security features. - Free or Standard.
 - Required: No
 - Type: string
 - Default: `'Free'`